Nevermore to Roam

 Wholly au naturel for you…

-Causing a bolder note to swell from Israfel’s lyre within the sky; although the rusty head for which it was intended went unturned.
+Causing a bolder note to swell from Israfel’s lyre within the sky; although the rusty head for which it was intended did not turn.

 The cronettes, remembering ahead of time that Tuesday was Fifties Day, agreed that wearing long skirts and little neck scarves would be sufficiently Spirited.
 Kathleen also sewed a big Lavernelike “L” on the front of LeAnn’s tunic top, and Spacyjane replaced her bowler with a beatnik beret.